pairing4good/tdd-react-18-template/README.md

 Test automation is essential for longterm product health.
 Each test exercises the application and ensures that it behaves the way that the customer expects.
 As products grow it's not uncommon to have tens of thousands of [unit tests](https://martinfowler.com/bliki/UnitTest.html) that run in a few milliseconds.
 Beyond [unit tests](https://martinfowler.com/bliki/UnitTest.html) teams invest in [integration tests](https://martinfowler.com/bliki/IntegrationTest.html) and [user interface testing](https://martinfowler.com/bliki/TestPyramid.html).
 Teams that are committed to [test driving](https://en.wikipedia.org/wiki/Test-driven_development) code often write thoughtful tests that provide comprehensive product test coverage.

-Code coverage verification can be usful for teams to identify test coverage holes within their product.
+Code coverage verification can be useful for teams to identify test coverage holes within their product.
 These thresholds simply identify if a line of code was exercised by a test.
 However, it cannot determine if the test coverage ise exercising the code in a meaningful way.
 Code coverage thresholds only identify test coverage gaps and should not be used as a substitute for a strong team culture of technical excellence.

 This repository uses the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 By default [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) is configured to use [Jest](https://jestjs.io/) under the hood.
 Within [Jest](https://jestjs.io/) [test coverage thresholds](https://jestjs.io/docs/configuration#coveragethreshold-object) are set in the `jest.config.js` file at the root of this repository.

 ### Checks Before Committing

-This template uses [Husky](https://typicode.github.io/husky) to verify the code before it is commited to [git](https://git-scm.com/).
+This template uses [Husky](https://typicode.github.io/husky) to verify the code before it is committed to [git](https://git-scm.com/).
 The `.husky/pre-commit` file is run before a `git commit` is completed.
-This file configures and runs coding style, test coverage, and security check verifications prior to commiting code to git.
+This file configures and runs coding style, test coverage, and security check verifications prior to committing code to git.

 In [git](https://git-scm.com/) only commits [staged](https://githowto.com/staging_and_committing) files.
-If [Husky](https://typicode.github.io/husky) reformatted all files whether they are [staged](https://githowto.com/staging_and_committing) or not, it would frequently change files that were not [staged](https://githowto.com/staging_and_committing) and would not be ultimatley committed.
+If [Husky](https://typicode.github.io/husky) reformatted all files whether they are [staged](https://githowto.com/staging_and_committing) or not, it would frequently change files that were not [staged](https://githowto.com/staging_and_committing) and would not be ultimately committed.
 To solve this problem, [Husky](https://typicode.github.io/husky) uses the [lint-staged](https://github.com/okonet/lint-staged) library to only run formatting rules against staged files.
 The commands that are run with [lint-staged](https://github.com/okonet/lint-staged) library are configured in the `.lintstagedrc.json` file at the root of this repository.

 To run [lint-staged](https://github.com/okonet/lint-staged) run the command `npm run lint-staged`.